 You can grow Cannabis in two ways.
 You either buy the seeds and start from scratch (germination process) or buy clones from growers who are selling them.
 Clones are small, few-weeks-old plants taken from the mature tree in the vegetative stage.
 Most indoor growers prefer using clones to seeds.

-When growing cannabis for yield, it’s always the rule of thumb to have female plants.
-Unlike their male counterparts, female plants do not produce seeds.
+When growing cannabis, it’s always the rule of thumb to have female plants.
+Having at least one male plant between females will ruin your yield.
 Unwanted male plants are usually killed immediately to avoid pollinating the female plants, which can end up producing seeds in the buds.
 It’s also important to ensure that your clones are from a female plant.

 Cannabis clones harvested from female plants remain female, and that’s a good way to start growing.
 Using clones also save you time and resources (because you skip the whole germination stage), given that someone else already did the hard part.
 From cutting the clones or growing from seed, caring for them for at least 10 days or more, putting them into the small root cubes, and allowing them to develop roots.
 That is a crucial part of the growing process, which probably not all of you might have time to do.

 Ed Rosenthal writes in his book Marijuana Grower’s Handbook: